-Detecting and correcting the errors Step 3.
+Step 3.
+Detecting and correcting the errors

 TUTOR.ASM will compile without errors if you did not make any typographical errors in entering the code.
 You may wish to introduce a few intentional errors to see how these errors are reported.
-For example, change the line mov r1, #msgHello xmov r1, #msgHello or to to mov r100, #msgHello
+For example, change the line to xmov r1, #msgHello or to mov r100, #msgHello '''